sakachin2/VBI2K/VBI2Ksrc/VBImage2kana/helps/README.en.txt

 Windows app "Windows Fax and Scan" can be used to create image file.
 Application may crash depending quality of image file, in that case try re-scan the document.

-RequirementFTo extranct text from image file,
+Requirementï¼šTo extranct text from image file,
       This app requires "Microsoft Office Document Imaging"(MODI) installed.
       See (Note) bellow.